rails-engine/script_core/README.md

 I want to make these changes:

 - Toolchain
-    - Expose MRuby build config to allow developer can modify mruby-engine executable, e.g: add some gems
+    - [x] Expose mruby build config to allow developer modify mruby-engine executable, e.g: add some gems
-    - Expose `mrbc` to allow developer precompile MRuby library that would inject to sandboxie
+    - [x] Expose `mrbc` to allow developer precompile mruby library that would inject to sandboxie
-    - Watch and auto compiling MRuby library like Assets Pipeline
+    - [ ] Watching and auto compiling mruby library when it change
-    - Rake tasks for compiling mruby-engine & MRuby library (should support multiple files compiling)
+    - [x] Rake tasks for compiling mruby-engine & mruby library
-- Usability
-    - Resolve MRuby timezone problem (by setting `TZ` env on start mruby-engine)
-    - Allow msgpack passing `BigDecimal`
+    - [ ] Capistrano recipe
 - Practice
-    - Rails generator for MRuby library
+    - [x] Rails generator for mruby library
-    - Find a good place for MRuby library & mruby-engine build config
+    - [x] Find a good place for engines
+    - [ ] Find a good way to working with timezone on mruby side
+    - [ ] Find a good way to working with `BigDecimal` & `Date` (mruby doesn't have these) on mruby side
+    - [ ] Consider about IO operations

 ## Demo